opensource111111/tekken-8-mod-manager/docs/manual.md

    #### Recommended Setup

-         header::the-asset-being-replaced
+         header::asset

-   - Any spacing should use -.
+   - Any spacing should use - .

    - Use in-game names for describing assets

    1. header - The area of the game you are replacing.

          - ui